lightly-ai/lightly/docs/source/docker/advanced/datasource_predictions.rst

 If you already have labels instead of predictions, you can treat them just as predictions and upload them the same way.

-.. note:: Note that the object level features require a minimum
+.. note:: Note that working with predictions requires a minimum
     Lightly Worker of version 2.2.
 You can check your docker version by running the :ref:`ref-docker-setup-sanity-check`.